-Madonna Denies Allegations That Former Husband Sean Penn Assaulted Her
+Madonna Denies Sean Penn Allegations

 After more than two decades of near-silence, Madonna has now come out with a public statement indicating that ex-husband Sean Penn never abused her.
 In an affidavit, part of Penn's $10 million defamation suit against Lee Daniels, Madonna wrote, "While we certainly had more than one heated argument during our marriage, Sean has never struck me, 'tied me up,' or physically assaulted me, and any report to the contrary is completely outrageous, malicious, reckless, and false."